nwawrzyniak/mtc/README.md

 ```

 ## Annotations
-The simple-text-html server is preconfigured to run only through the "Tor" network.
+The mtc server is preconfigured to run only through the "Tor" network.
-If you want to use this server through the clear web or in a local network you should [follow this guide](https://github.com/nwawrzyniak/simple-text-html/wiki/Hosting-a-%22simple-text-html%22-server-reachable-via-the-clear-web).
+If you want to use this server through the clear web or in a local network you should [follow this guide](https://github.com/nwawrzyniak/mtc/wiki/Hosting-a-%22simple-text-html%22-server-reachable-via-the-clear-web).